kaniad99/SAEB/README.md

-# SAEB
+# saeb
-Implementation of SAEB mode of operation in block ciphers
+Implementation of saeb mode of operation in block ciphers